 Not all the fun is found in the great outdoors.
 If you would rather not venture out into the cold, the team at Vista Verde makes sure there are plenty of indoor entertainment options.
-You could try indoor archery, join a beer tasting, watch a movie, or take a yoga class.
+You could try indoor archery, join a beer or wine tasting, watch a movie, or take a yoga class.
 The lodge also has games, including chess, that you can play by the roaring fire.

 Kids are not left out of the fun at Vista Verde.
 During the summer months, there are full programs for kids ages 6-10, tweens 11-13, and teens 14-18.
 During the winter and spring, the programs are a bit looser, depending on how many kids are visiting, but there are always programs and activities available for kids.
 Families can also do many activities together, like snow shoes, tubing, etc.